 Agriculture is a crucial lifeline for most of the population in the Horn of Africa.
-About 70% of the labour force in the Horn works directly in the agricultural sector.
-However limited arable land, low productivity, conflicts, water scarcity and poor infrastructure along with droughts and other climate-related shocks hinder agricultural production.
+About 70% of the labour force in the Horn works directly in the agriculture sector.
+However, limited arable land, low productivity, conflicts, water scarcity and poor infrastructure along with droughts and other climate-related shocks hinder agricultural production.